appdotdot/htopapp/README.md

 for htop app downloading
-auto-detect visitor's platform and navigate to download link of app store.
+auto-detect visitor's platform and navigate to download link address.